GuiClaes/python-chatbox/README.md

 - Message-app

 HTML/CSS has been mainly done with Bootstrap as I'm not a good designer.
 Back-end has been done with the following pattern : Model - View - Template.
-I have voluntary add a 'Repository' layer to make the lisibility easier.
+I have voluntary add a 'Service' layer to make the lisibility easier.
 All sensitive data are crypted with Bcrypt.